cheatsnake/backend-cheats/README.md

         crontab -l # output the contents of the current schedule file crontab -r # deleting the current schedule file
         ```
-    -   Config files
+    -   Files and directories

-        ```bash
+        ```sh
         /etc/crontab # base config
-        /etc/cron.d/ # crontab files used to manage the entire system
+        /etc/cron.d/ # a dir with crontab files used to manage the entire system

-        # config files for automatically run programs:
+         # dirs where you can store scripts that runs:
         /etc/cron.daily/ # every day
         /etc/cron.weekly/ # every week
         /etc/cron.monthly/ # every month